wontothree/blog/README.md

 # Simple Pages

-Garcia's hub pages and career pages using no dependencies (no framework, no library), just varnila javascript, html, and css
+Garcia's hub pages and career pages using no dependencies (no framework, no library), just varnila javascript, html, and css.

+It include parsing engine from Markdown and LaTex to HTML.

     wontothree.github.io
     ├── blog